safalkhanal/Illumio-Ansible-Collection/README.md

 pip install paramiko
 pip install asyncio
 ```
-This collections is packaged under ansible-galaxy, so to install it you need to run following command:
+This collections is packaged under ansible-galaxy, so to install it you need to run the following command:

 ```
 ansible-galaxy collection install respiro.illumio